lingnali/yongjiang_yu_jie_meng_lingna_li_project3/README.md

 The **react-hook-form** library is used to handle form inputs and validation.
 The **react-rating-stars-component** library is used to render rating stars.

 The *AuthContext* stores all the login states.
-In the Header, the app would call "/api/authenticate"
+In the Header, the app would call "/api/authenticate" to authenticate the user on refresh.

 ### Error handling

 There is an *Error* component which would render the error message for each page.
 All undefined urls are redirected to the *Error* page.